 Mary, a self-described natural planner, comes to SVUDL with 15 years of experience in the hospitality industry.
 Those 15 years included 13 years in management, where she relished the challenge of overseeing staff, guest interaction, and sales in a fast-paced, high-pressure environment.
 Her move to the nonprofit sector was motivated by a desire to give back, and her administrative and operations experience are strong additions to the SVUDL team.

-Mary was born in the Philippines and grew up in the Bay Area.
+Mary grew up in the Bay Area.
 An introvert, she highly values having enough confidence in your own voice to speak up.
 She is inspired by the way SVUDL leverages youth voice, helping young people do more than sit on the sidelines and watch.
-Mary is also currently studying Business Administration at Mission College.
+Mary is also currently studying Business Administration.
 When she’s not studying or changing young lives by working behind the scenes at SVUDL, Mary enjoys cooking and going on day trips with her fiancé and their dog Milo.

 Destiny recently graduated from Oak Grove High School, where she was Founding Captain of the SVUDL-supported Debate team.
 She had an illustrious career as a SVUDL debater: she was a founding member of the Women's Association, was one of six young women to argue privacy vs. security in front of sitting Federal judges in the HPE Moot Court, and she earned multiple awards at SVUDL Tournaments.

 Destiny is a participant in the Legal Career Mentor program and is currently attending SJSU, where she's majoring in Psychology.
 She plans to pursue a legal career helping families who have experienced domestic violence.